cedar-policy/rfcs/text/0068-entity-tags.md

 ## Detailed design

 Neither the Cedar evaluator/authorizer, the JSON format for entities, nor the JSON or natural syntax for policies needs to change to support embedded attribute maps.
 This is because the notion of EA-map only arises at validation time, not evaluation time.
 At evaluation time, EA-maps are represented as records and support the same operations.
 In other words, for policy writers who do not use validation, there is no need for EA-maps: You can just use records.
 To support changes to the validator, the Cedar schema format, the validator, and the schema-based entity parser need to change to account for a new `{ ?: T }` type.

 ### Schema

-EA-maps have type `{ ?: T }`, where `T` is the type of tag values.
+EA-maps have type `{ ?: T }`, where `T` is the type of values.
 Only entity attributes can be given type `{ ?: T }`, and `T` cannot directly mention another EA-maps type.

 We extend schemas as follows to support the new EA-maps type.
 Here's the natural syntax:
 ```